michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 a) Set data format:

-  Your data must be a `.mat` file contain the following variables, named accordingly:
+  Your data must be a `.mat` file containing the following variables, named accordingly:
-  - `data_epochs`: Array in double of size : Nepochs X Nsamples
+  - `data_epochs`: Array in double of size: Nepochs X Nsamples
   - `fs` : sampling rate

    The length of Nsample must be a power of 2.

 b) Place your data in the `data` folder.

 c) Open `wRnBm.m` and modify the following line of code according to the matfile you've added.

 ```matlab
 load('***.mat');